strohitv/splatnet3-token-util/steps_documentation.md

                                                  screened and the target region could be missed for that reason.
+Default: 1 => search every possible position in the provided screen region -h_step, --h_step H_STEP                       Decides how many pixels the region should be moved ONLY HORIZONTALLY.
+This value overrides the -step parameter for horizontal steps.
+Higher values are faster but a smaller part of the region is being screened and the target region could be missed for that reason.
+Default: 1 => search every possible position in the provided screen region -v_step, --v_step V_STEP                       Decides how many pixels the region should be moved ONLY VERTICALLY.
+This value overrides the -step parameter for vertical steps.
+Higher values are faster but a smaller part of the region is being screened and the target region could be missed for that reason.
 Default: 1 => search every possible position in the provided screen region -ei, --execute_immediately                     Usually, this command checks whether the given template comparison image can be found already BEFORE executing the -cmd arg.
 If the -ei arg is provided, the order will switch